aluro2/Turdus-Dichromatism/Manuscript/turdus-dichromatism-ABL.md

 ## *Model comparisons*
-We obtained N ≥ 4000 effective posterior samples for each model parameter and all models’ Markov Chains (MCMC) successfully converged (Rhat = 1 for all models’ parameters) (Supplementary Figure).
+We obtained N ≥ 4000 effective posterior samples for each model parameter and all models’ Markov Chains (MCMC) successfully converged (Rhat = 1 for all models’ parameters) (Supplementary Figure 3, 4).
 All _breeding sympatry_, _breeding timing_, and _breeding spacing_ models performed similarly well and substantially better than _intercept only_ models in predicting the probability of having a sexually dimorphic plumage patch with achromatic JND values > 1, 2, or 3 (Table 1; all models predicting achromatic plumage patches had ELPD values within 4, following the convention of Burnham and Anderson (2002)[@burnham2002]).
 Among models predicting the probability of having a  sexually-dichromatic plumage patch with chromatic JND values >1, 2, or 3, all _breeding sympatry_, _breeding timing_, and _breeding spacing_ models performed much better than _intercept only_ models, and _breeding sympatry_ models had the top predictive performance (Table 1; _breeding sympatry_ models all have ELPD =0, only the _breeding spacing_ models predicting dichromatic plumage patches with had similar predictive performance).

 ## *Achromatic plumage sexual dimorphism predictors*